Canterbury Cathedral: Police service

 The cathedral has its own police service, known as the Canterbury Cathedral Close Constables.
 They are attested Constables, with powers of arrest, who police and protect the Cathedral and Close.
 They also work with Kent Police.

 Music

-Polyphonic music written for the monks of Christ Church Priory, now Canterbury Cathedral, survives from the 13th century.
+Polyphonic music written for the monks the once monastic cathedral survives from the 13th century.
 The cathedral may have had an organ as early as the 12th century, though the names of organists are only recorded from the early 15th century.

 One of the earliest named composers associated with Canterbury Cathedral was Leonel Power, who was appointed master of the new Lady Chapel choir formed in 1438.

 The Reformation brought a period of decline in the cathedral's music which was revived under Dean Thomas Neville in the early 17th century.
 Neville introduced instrumentalists into the cathedral's music who played cornett and sackbut, probably members of the city's band of waits.
 The cathedral acquired sets of recorders, lutes and viols for the use of the choir boys and lay-clerks.